Setting up Active Directory Domain Services (AD DS)

 Install-WindowsFeature -Name AD-Domain-Services -IncludeManagementTools

-• After the role is installed, run the Install-ADDSForest cmdlet, replacing the placeholders with your information.
+After the role is installed, run the Install-ADDSForest cmdlet.
+Replace the placeholders with your specific information:

 Related Posts